Early design document for VE Holden Commodore shows small sedan, coupe variants

 The coupe, which Holden teased with 2008's Coupe 60 concept, would have been a direct successor to the previous-generation Commodore's Monaro coupe, a car that made it to North America as the Pontiac GTO.

-The four-door pickup would have been a direct successor to previous-generation Commodore's Crewman pickup, and it even had a preview of sorts in 2008 with the GMC Denali concept, which was designed and built by Holden on the Zeta platform.
+The four-door pickup would have been a direct successor to the previous-generation Commodore's Crewman pickup, and it even had a preview of sorts in 2008 with the GMC Denali concept, which was designed and built by Holden on the Zeta platform.

 2008 GMC Denali XT Concept